Early Life

 Pankaj Ramanbhai Patel was born on March 16, 1953, in Bhadran, Gujarat, India.
-His early life was influenced by his family's involvement in the pharmaceutical industry.
-His father co-founded Cadila Laboratories in 1952, which later became Cadila Healthcare and then Zydus Lifesciences under Pankaj's leadership.
-He pursued a Bachelor of Pharmacy and a Master of Pharmacy from L.M.
-College of Pharmacy, Gujarat University, and later obtained a Bachelor of Arts in Science and Law from the University of Mumbai.
-This diverse educational background equipped him with a unique blend of scientific knowledge and business acumen.
+Growing up in a traditional Gujarati family, he developed an early interest in pharmaceuticals, accompanying his father to the factory from a young age.
+He pursued higher education, earning a Bachelor of Pharmacy and a Master of Pharmacy from L.M.
+College of Pharmacy, Gujarat University, and a Bachelor of Arts in Science and Law from the University of Mumbai.

 Rise to Success